Malik-A-99/PauseEldenRing/README.md

 1. Download and install python from the microsoft store (or from the website, https://www.python.org/downloads/)
 2. Extract the files to its own folder
 3. Once you are in the folder, run `install.bat`
-4. After that, you can run the script in command prompt by typing, `python3 PauseEldenRing.py`
+4. After that, you can open command prompt in that folder by typing `cmd` in the url bar at the top.
+5. Once command prompt is open in the approriate directory, type, `python3 PauseEldenRing.py`
-5. You can pause the game by pressing [ ` ]
+6. You can then pause the game by pressing [ ` ]
 ---
 **NOTES:**
 - This script will continuously check to see if `eldenring.exe` is running or not.